DUALSTACKS/gitea-config-wave/README.md

 ## Project Status 🚧

 This project is in early development - use with caution in production environments.

-We're actively working on:
+## Backlog 📝

+- [x] Webhook management
+- [x] Basic settings sync
+- [x] Branch protection rules
 - [ ] Issue and PR template sync
 - [ ] Tag protection rules
-- [ ] Webhook management
-- [ ] Debug mode
-- [x] Basic settings sync
-- [x] Branch protection rules
-- [ ] Setup CI/CD
-- [ ] Add contribution guide
+- [ ] Distribute as Gitea Action

 ## Contributing 🤝